with Swami Muktananda

 Avatar Adi Da, 1979

 The next morning, Sunday, we were invited to attend a Black Crown ceremony with the Karmapa in the same house.
 It was downstairs in the main Shrine room, and there were perhaps 60 people there.
-Even with this small group for the Black Crown ceremony, it was done with full pomp and show.
+Even with this small group in attendance, the Black Crown ceremony was done with full pomp and show.
 The highlight of the ceremony is when, with Tibetan trumpets blaring, the Karmapa takes the Black Crown from its box and puts it on his head.

 After the Black Crown ceremony, we flew by airplane back to San Francisco.
-Adi Da asked to meet with us there at Andrew Johnson’s house, to continue the discussion about the meeting with the Karmapa.
+Adi Da asked to meet with us there at a devotee's house, to continue the discussion about the meeting with the Karmapa.

 Sadly, the Karmapa never made a “next tour” of the West and so the physical meeting with Adi Da Samraj never occurred.
-He was to pass away still in the midst of the same tour the next year, in Chicago on November 5th.
+He was to pass away still in the midst of the same tour the next year, in Chicago on November 5th, 1981.
 A letter and gifts from Adi Da were sent to be used in the cremation ceremony of the Karmapa.
 They were delivered into the hands of Jamgon Kongtrul, who had been in the meeting in Boise, and had seen something of the relationship between Adi Da and the 16th Karmapa.
-He received the gifts and letter from Adi Da in the airport in Chicago, as Jamgon Kongtrul was waiting to board an airplane going back to Rumtek Monastery, in Sikkim, where the cremation ceremony was to occur.
+Jamgon Kongtrul received the gifts and letter from Adi Da in the airport in Chicago, as he was waiting to board an airplane going back to Rumtek Monastery, in Sikkim, where the cremation ceremony was to occur.
 (Jamgon Konrgtrul himself passed away in car accident in 1992. )

-What it felt like to me as one participating in this meeting, was that the Karmapa was free enough so that he could “meet” or connect with Adi Da prior to human politics, or lineages, or religious or Spiritual Institutions.
-His involvement was simply at the level of direct recognition of Adi Da and connection to Adi Da.
-It felt to all of us that something very simple but really profound had happened at this connection being established.
-It was happy and positive, like it should truly always be, but usually wasn’t.
+What it felt like to me, as one participating in this meeting, was that the Karmapa was free enough that he could “meet” or connect with Adi Da prior to human politics, or lineages, or religious or Spiritual Institutions.
+His involvement was simply at the level of direct recognition of Adi Da and connection to Him.
+It felt to us that something very simple but profound had happened in this connection.
+It was happy and positive, like it should truly always be.

 In November 1980, Craig Lesser and I visited the 16th Gyalwa Karmapa, Ranchung Rigpa Dorje, in Boise, Idaho, USA.